 Mughal palaces, towering Hindu temples, mountain monasteries, lost kingdoms, cultured cities, and genteel hill stations in the foothills of the Himalayas all jostle for attention in a country that is proudly shaking off the legacy of colonialism and repositioning itself as a global superpower.
 With such incredible diversity on offer, there’s just one question – where do you start?

 Well, our advice is to not take on too much during a single visit.
 Pick an area – the tropical south perhaps, or the northern plains, or the mountain valleys of the Himalayas – and give yourself time to pause and soak up the atmosphere as you work through your must-see list.

-Subcontinent-sized India is a huge place, so the best advice for any traveler might be to focus on one region rather than try to cover the entire country in a single, exhausting trip.
-Wherever you go, you are guaranteed a mind-spinning and exhilarating daily blast of color and chaos alongside soul-soaring splendor and earth-shaking history.
+Wherever you go, you’re guaranteed a mind-expanding and exhilarating blast of color, soul-soaring splendor, earth-shaking history and moments of pure serenity.
 Equal parts magic and mayhem, this mix is what makes traveling to India such an intense and addictive experience.

-While this was no easy list to compile, we’re proud to present our picks of the 10 best places to visit in India.
+While this was no easy list to compile, we’re proud to present our pick of the ten best places to visit in India.